What Is the Best Temperature to Cook Mahi Mahi?

 Also known as a dolphinfish (no relation to dolphins) and dorado, commercially caught Mahi Mahi usually range from 15 to 29 lbs.

-Because of this, it is great for grilling and pan-frying, it won’t crumble into flakes like more delicate fish (think cod).
+Because of this, it is great for grilling and pan-frying, it won’t crumble into flakes like more delicate fish (think tilapia or cod).

 Ok, now that we’ve learned a little bit about what Mahi Mahi is, let’s cook it.

 What Is the Best Way to Cook Mahi Mahi?